kingo132/a51m-r2-5700m-hackintosh/README.md

 # ChangeLog

+### 20221025
+1. Support the backlight adjustment for Mac OS 13.0 Ventura

 ### 20220818
 Greetings everyone.
 This changelog is a piece of good news.
 However, this has nothing to do with software.